SAN BERNARDINO DIVORCE ATTORNEY

 Q: What Is the Difference Between Divorce and Legal Separation?

 A: When a divorce is finalized, each party is legally considered a single individual because the marriage has ended.
 They are no longer tied to their spouse and can remarry.
 Couples that are unsure if they are ready to end their marriage can choose a legal separation instead of a divorce, as the marriage will still be binding.

 Q: Why Do I Need an Attorney If Alimony and Child Support Are Set With an Existing Formula?

 A: The formulas for alimony and child support are determined by your spouse’s income.
 It can, however, become difficult to determine exactly the value of your spouse’s income.
 An experienced divorce attorney can help you find all potential sources of income, ensuring that the proper amount of spousal support or child support is determined.

 Q: Do I Need an Attorney to Get a Divorce?

 A: There is no legal requirement to have an attorney while you are getting a divorce, and there are multiple websites that can help walk you through the process.
 It is important to note that not required does not necessarily mean not recommended.
 Divorce attorneys are deeply familiar with your rights during a divorce and can help you leave your marriage with everything you are entitled to.
 Their knowledge can be invaluable as you navigate the complex legal process.

 GETTING A SAN BERNARDINO DIVORCE

-The Law Offices of H. William Edgar advocates for our clients, ensuring their rights are upheld through the divorce process.
+The Edgar & Dow advocates for our clients, ensuring their rights are upheld through the divorce process.
 Our results-driven counsel can work ardently to ensure that you start the next chapter of your life with everything you are owed from your divorce.
 Schedule a consultation with our office today to see how we can help you finalize your divorce.